-Wait until Easter and stock up on Milkybar eggs and sometimes the small Easter eggs!
+Wait until Easter and stock up on Milkybar eggs and the small Easter eggs!
 Be careful though, some years both of these have been a may contain.

 The white one is gluten free so have that!
 (Blue/Milk isn’t gluten free) – always double check this one as some of the imported Crunch bars have different ingredients